Car insurance discounts for dash cam owners

 You must also be able to send Axa footage on request.

 Swiftcover – 12.5% off for new customers with a Nextbase dash cam

-The camera needs to record every journey you take and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).
+The dash cam needs to record every journey you take and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).

 Adrian Flux – up to 15% off with a dash cam

 Adrian Flux claims that dash cam footage can help speed up the claims process and is especially important when there are no witnesses and the liability is being disputed.